 Step 3: Calling a Shelter

 If a stray seems sick, rabid, or aggressive, it’s in your best interest to call your local animal control.
 Animal control will take the stray off the streets at no cost to you and keep it safe until it’s been returned to good health.
 Some shelters will even adopt them out to a good home once they’re healthy again.
 There are also certain rescue groups that have strays spayed or neutered to prevent overpopulation of homeless animals.

 Be conscious of a few other factors before you call someone to take them away: If it’s a kitten or a group of kittens, for example, check around to make sure you won’t be separating them from their mother or the rest of their litter.
 If they’re alone, it might be best to call a shelter to guarantee they are safe and provided for.

 As we all know, a pet is a big responsibility.
 Are you truly ready to adopt and care for a stray animal?
 Strays don’t have a traceable medical history, so you’ll need to take them to a veterinarian to provide shots, vaccinations, spaying or neutering treatments, and necessary medications.
 After that, you will be responsible for feeding, training, and keeping your new friend healthy and happy.
 If you’re up to the challenge, fantastic!
 If not, simply call your local animal shelter and they will care for the pet until they find them a brand-new home.

 And there you have it!
-By using this simple guide for the next time you come across a stray, you might be not only helping to provide a new life for a dog or a cat but saving their lives too.
+By using this simple guide and knowing how to help stray animals, the next time you come across one you might be not only helping to provide a new life for a dog or a cat but saving their lives too.